 Having a Customer Success organization in your SaaS company is invaluable because they provide:

 - Clear visibility of customer health and happiness

-- Consistency of execution, leading to more predictable outcome of revenue and cost
+- The consistency of execution, leading to the more predictable outcome of revenue and cost

 - Stronger customer relationship and higher strategic and partnership discussions

 - Increased leadership value in the eyes of your customers and partners

 If you are working to convince stakeholders and decision makers to invest in Customer Success be sure to clearly describe the organization benefits – how the Sales Executive, Technical Support and CSM functions differ and complement each other to form a complete account team.
 Discuss who ultimately owns the customer, and how the account transition (or CSM introduction into the account team) after sales would occur.